open/close all folders

 - Cruel Mercy: Was spared from Rambo's wrath, but did not get his own victory and revenge and is left badly wounded and most likely a cripple.
 Also, it's implied things will go dark for him once the reason why Rambo go on a rampage through town in the first place goes out in the open.

-- Defiant to the End: Eggs Rambo to Get It Over With and Finish Him! after being wounded in battle, knowing that his death at Rambo's hands would be something of a posthumous victory for Teasle as killing Teasle would damn Rambo and bordering on If You Kill Him, You Will Be Just Like Him, which can be considered to be A Fate Worse Than Death for a character like Rambo.
+- Defiant to the End: Downplayed, unlike future Rambo villains where they play this trope straight by fighting to the very end, Teasle does accept defeat after getting gunned down, but eggs Rambo to Get It Over With and Finish Him! after being wounded in battle, knowing that his death at Rambo's hands would be something of a posthumous victory for Teasle as killing Teasle not only have the State Police sharpshooters to arrive in time to execute him for his death, but would also damn Rambo and bordering on If You Kill Him, You Will Be Just Like Him, which can be considered to be A Fate Worse Than Death for a character like Rambo.

 - Dirty Cop: Downplayed, but of the abusive convict treatment and Knight Templar kind.

 - Dude, Where's My Respect?: It is implied (and the director's commentary mentions) that part of the reason Teasle is so hateful about Rambo is because of the Korean War (where he served) being pretty much forgotten by the American people while Rambo (a Vietnam War vet) is a symbol of the new, controversial thing.
 Explicit in the novel.